h2oai/h2o-3/h2o-docs/src/product/data-science/glm.rst

 In GLM, you can specify one of the following solvers:

-- IRLSM: Iteratively Reweighted Least Squares Method (default)
+- ``IRLSM``: Iteratively Reweighted Least Squares Method (default)
-- L_BFGS: Limited-memory Broyden-Fletcher-Goldfarb-Shanno algorithm
+- ``L_BFGS``: Limited-memory Broyden-Fletcher-Goldfarb-Shanno algorithm
-- AUTO: Sets the solver based on given data and parameters.
+- ``AUTO``: Sets the solver based on given data and parameters
-- COORDINATE_DESCENT: Coordinate Decent (not available when ``family=multinomial``)
+- ``COORDINATE_DESCENT``: Coordinate Descent (not available when ``family=multinomial``)
-- COORDINATE_DESCENT_NAIVE: Coordinate Decent Naive
+- ``COORDINATE_DESCENT_NAIVE``: Coordinate Descent Naive
-- GRADIENT_DESCENT_LH: Gradient Descent Likelihood (available for Ordinal family only; default for Ordinal family)
+- ``GRADIENT_DESCENT_LH``: Gradient Descent Likelihood (available for Ordinal family only; default for Ordinal family)
-- GRADIENT_DESCENT_SQERR: Gradient Descent Squared Error (available for Ordinal family only)
+- ``GRADIENT_DESCENT_SQERR``: Gradient Descent Squared Error (available for Ordinal family only)

 IRLSM and L-BFGS
 ~~~~~~~~~~~~~~~~

-IRLSM (the default) uses a `Gram Matrix <https://en.wikipedia.org/wiki/Gramian_matrix>`__ approach, which is efficient for tall and narrow datasets and when running lambda search via a sparse solution.
+IRLSM (the default solver) uses a `Gram Matrix <https://en.wikipedia.org/wiki/Gramian_matrix>`__ approach, which is efficient for tall and narrow datasets and when running lambda search through a sparse solution.
 For wider and dense datasets (thousands of predictors and up), the L-BFGS solver scales better.
 If there are fewer than 500 predictors (or so) in the data, then use the default solver (IRLSM).
 For larger numbers of predictors, we recommend running IRLSM with a lambda search, and then comparing it to L-BFGS with just one :math:`\ell_2` penalty.

+Solver guidelines for advanced users
+''''''''''''''''''''''''''''''''''''

 For advanced users, we recommend the following general guidelines:

 - For a dense solution and a dense dataset, use IRLSM if there are fewer than 500 predictors in the data; otherwise, use L-BFGS.
 Set ``alpha=0`` to include :math:`\ell_2` regularization in the elastic net penalty term to avoid inducing sparsity in the model.

-- For a dense solution with a sparse dataset, use IRLSM if there are fewer than 2000 predictors in the data; otherwise, use L-BFGS.
-Set ``alpha=0``.
+- For a dense solution with a sparse dataset, use IRLSM if there are fewer than 2000 predictors in the data; otherwise, use L-BFGS and set ``alpha=0``.

 - For a sparse solution with a dense dataset, use IRLSM with ``lambda_search=TRUE`` if fewer than 500 active predictors in the solution are expected; otherwise, use L-BFGS.
 Set ``alpha`` to be greater than 0 to add in an :math:`\ell_1` penalty to the elastic net regularization, which induces sparsity in the estimated coefficients.

-- For a sparse solution with a sparse dataset, use IRLSM with ``lambda_search=TRUE`` if you expect less than 5000 active predictors in the solution; otherwise, use L-BFGS.
-Set ``alpha`` to be greater than 0.
+- For a sparse solution with a sparse dataset, use IRLSM with ``lambda_search=TRUE`` if you expect less than 5000 active predictors in the solution; otherwise, use L-BFGS and set ``alpha`` greater than 0.

 If you are unsure whether the solution should be sparse or dense, try both along with a grid of alpha values.
 The optimal model can be picked based on its performance on the validation data (or alternatively, based on the performance in cross-validation when not enough data is available to have a separate validation dataset).

 Coordinate Descent
 ~~~~~~~~~~~~~~~~~~

-In addition to IRLSM and L-BFGS, H2O's GLM includes options for specifying Coordinate Descent.
+In addition to IRLSM and L-BFGS, H2O-3's GLM includes options for specifying Coordinate Descent.
 Cyclical Coordinate Descent is able to handle large datasets well and deals efficiently with sparse features.
 It can improve the performance when the data contains categorical variables with a large number of levels, as it is implemented to deal with such variables in a parallelized way.

 - Coordinate Descent is IRLSM with the covariance updates version of cyclical coordinate descent in the innermost loop.
 This version is faster when :math:`N > p` and :math:`p` ~ :math:`500`.
 - Coordinate Descent Naive is IRLSM with the naive updates version of cyclical coordinate descent in the innermost loop.
 - Coordinate Descent provides much better results if lambda search is enabled.
 Also, with bounds, it tends to get higher accuracy.
 - Coordinate Descent cannot be used with ``family=multinomial``.

-Both of the above method are explained in the `glmnet paper <https://core.ac.uk/download/pdf/6287975.pdf>`__.
+`See more about the Coordinate Descent and Coordinate Descent Naive methods in the glmnet paper <https://core.ac.uk/download/pdf/6287975.pdf>`__.

 Gradient Descent
 ~~~~~~~~~~~~~~~~

-For Ordinal regression problems, H2O provides options for `Gradient Descent <https://en.wikipedia.org/wiki/Gradient_descent>`__.
+For Ordinal regression problems, H2O-3 provides options for `Gradient Descent <https://en.wikipedia.org/wiki/Gradient_descent>`__.
 Gradient Descent is a first-order iterative optimization algorithm for finding the minimum of a function.
-In H2O's GLM, conventional ordinal regression uses a likelihood function to adjust the model parameters.
+In H2O-3's GLM, conventional ordinal regression uses a likelihood function to adjust the model parameters.
 The model parameters are adjusted by maximizing the log-likelihood function using gradient descent.
 When the Ordinal family is specified, the ``solver`` parameter will automatically be set to ``GRADIENT_DESCENT_LH``.
 To adjust the model parameters using the loss function, you can set the solver parameter to ``GRADIENT_DESCENT_SQERR``.

 .. _coefficients_table: